vgreg/vgreg/README.md

 ### Hello there 👋

-I'm a finance professor at HEC Montreal, and I love coding.
+I'm a finance professor at HEC Montreal.
+My research interests are at the intersection of finance and technology: information economics, market microstructure, big data and machine learning applications in finance, fintech, and cybersecurity in finance

+I especially enjoy coding.

 Check out my [blog](https://vincent.codes.finance/) and [Youtube channel](https://www.youtube.com/@VincentCodesFinance)!